OpenSteamClient/OpenSteamworks.Utils/README.md

-# OpenSteamworks.Extensions
+# OpenSteamworks.Utils and OpenSteamworks.Extensions
-Various helpful extensions used in the development of OpenSteamClient
+Miscellaneous helpful utility classes and extensions used in OpenSteamClient